Our Freedom of Information Training Courses

 Tailoring: You can tailor all of the courses in this topic using the free Adapt Authoring Tool.

-Freedom of Information Training Courses
+Freedom of Information Training FAQs

 What is the Freedom of Information Act?

 The Freedom of Information Act 2000 refers to information recorded and held by public authorities in England, Wales and Northern Ireland, and by UK-wide public authorities based in Scotland.
 Since the act refers to information held in electronic files, paper files, letters, emails, photographs, and sound recordings, the principles laid out in the freedom of information (FOI) Act can be applied as best practice for all types of organisations – no matter where they're based.